apache/mxnet/docs/install/windows_setup.md

     cd python
     sudo python setup.py install
 ```

 Done!
 We have installed MXNet with Python interface.

+## Validate MXNet with Python

-Run below commands to verify our installation is successful.
+Run below commands to verify your installation is successful.

 ```bash
     # Open Python terminal
     python